0exp/qonfig/README.md

 ### Load setting values from YAML (by instance)

+- prvoides an ability to load predefined setting values from a yaml file;
 - `#load_from_yaml(file_path, strict: true, expose: nil)`
   - `file_path` - full file path or `:self` (`:self` means "load setting values from __END__ data");
   - `:strict` - rerquires that file (or __END__-data) should exist (`true` by default);